iunera/ypipe/README.md

 We provide an automated script to handle the setup of environment variables and containers.

+> **Note:** This project is under active development.
+If the container fails to start, you may need to re-run the installation script.
+In such cases, you can preserve your existing environment files.

 **macOS / Linux:**
 ```bash
 curl -sL https://raw.githubusercontent.com/iunera/data-philter/main/install.sh | sh